 7.2.2 General Minimum Requirements for Consideration for Promotion to Assistant Professor

-.1 Three years (or the equivalent) of full-time teaching experience in the rank of instructor at the University.
+.1 Three years (or the equivalent) of full-time employment at the rank of instructor at the University.
 (Promotion is automatic on attainment of the doctorate or appropriate terminal degree, effective the following academic year.)

 .2 Possession of the appropriate earned terminal degree, in most cases the doctorate or the master of fine arts in one’s discipline or, in unusual circumstances, an equivalent combination of professional education and achievement.